8.1 Pixel and Overlay Data, and Related Data Elements

 -

-If a video stream exceeds the maximum length of one fragment (2^32-2 bytes), it may be sent using a Fragmentable Encapsulated Transfer Syntax.
+If a video stream exceeds the maximum length of one Fragment (2^32-2 bytes), it may be sent using a Fragmentable Encapsulated Transfer Syntax.
 Alternatively, it may be sent using a Non-Fragmentable Encapsulated Transfer Syntax as multiple SOP Instances, but each SOP Instance will contain an independent and playable bit stream, and not depend on the encoded bit stream in other (previous) instances.
 The manner in which such separate instances are related is not specified in the Standard, but mechanisms such as grouping into the same Series, and references to earlier instances using Referenced Image Sequence may be used.

 -